vmayoral/robot_hacking_manual/README.md

 # Basic robot cybersecurity
 An introductory series of security and cybersecurity for robots with comprehensive step-by-step tutorials.
 The material available here is a personal learning attempt and it's disconnected from any particular organization. **By no means I want to encourage or promote the unauthorized tampering of robotic systems**.

+## Index
 - [Robot reconnaissance](#robot-reconnaissance)
   - [Robot footprinting](#robot-footprinting)
   - [Robot enumeration](#robot-enumeration)
-- Robot Threat Modeling & Robot Vulnerability Identification
+- Robot Threat Modeling, bugs & vulnerability Identification
 - [Robot exploitation](#robot-exploitation)
 - [Other](#other)
   - [Robot forensics](#robot-forensics)